Nonprofit Appeal Letters: 11 Easy Steps + Template

 Your donation of $50 will feed two families this holiday season.

-Another way of thinking about this is the iceberg approach, according to Network For Good.
+According to Network For Good, another way of thinking about this is the iceberg approach.

-Even though the World Wildlife Fund does a lot more than save the pandas, that’s the tip of the iceberg — the small portion — of their work that most appeals to WWF donors.
+Even though the World Wildlife Fund does much more than save the pandas, that’s only the tip of the iceberg of their work that most appeals to WWF donors.

 What’s the tip of the iceberg for your nonprofit?
 You can figure it out by learning more about your donors and testing what resonates best with them.

-Distilling your story and message down to what is absolutely necessary for the donor to know is critical.
-Show the problem, explain the solution, and call the donor to act.
+It is critical to distill your story and message down to what is absolutely necessary for the donor to know.
+Use short sentences to maintain clarity and engagement.
+Show the problem, explain the solution, and call on the donor to act.

 While your nonprofit may deal with a wide-reaching issue that is difficult to pare down, such as child abuse prevention or saving the environment, remember to focus on the brief, specific impact the donor will have instead of going into the complexities of the problem faced by your nonprofit.

-While keeping the words simple, concise, and specific is necessary, the layout, font, and photos that you use are also important in making your appeal messaging easy to consume.
+While keeping the words simple, concise, and specific is necessary, the layout, font, and photos that you use are also crucial in making your appeal messaging easy to consume.

-When creating a fundraising appeal email, the email should have a clear flow from the introduction, the body, and the call to action at the bottom.
-Don’t overly design — instead, simplify the design and make sure it’s mobile responsive.
+When creating a fundraising appeal email, the email flow should be clear from the subject line to the introduction to the body to the call to action at the bottom.
+Don’t overdesign — simplify the design and ensure it’s mobile responsive.

 Step 4: Personalize the appeal

-Personalizing your message when possible has never been easier with marketing automation tools and smart content.
-However, in addition to including the reader’s name whenever possible, simply using “you” more than “we” or “I” can bring a much-needed personal touch to your messaging.
+Personalizing your fundraising letter has never been easier with marketing automation tools and smart content.
+In addition to including the reader’s name whenever possible, simply using “you” more than “we” or “I” can bring a much-needed personal touch to your direct response.

 For example, change this message: